Memorial service of Charlie Kirk

-On September 21, 2025, the memorial service for American political activist Charlie Kirk was held at State Farm Stadium in Glendale, Arizona, United States, following his assassination on September 10.
-The service was attended by over 90,000 people.
-Overflow of the stadium led to memorial planners sending attendees to Desert Diamond Arena one block north, which has a capacity of 20,000.
+On September 21, 2025, the memorial service for American political activist Charlie Kirk, who had been assassinated on September 10 at Utah Valley University, was held at State Farm Stadium in Glendale, Arizona, United States.
+On September 11, his casket was transported by Air Force Two to Phoenix, Arizona, the headquarters of Turning Point USA, the conservative student organization he co-founded and led until his death.
+On September 13, Turning Point USA announced plans for the memorial service, which attracted over 100,000 attendees.
+Overflow of the stadium led to planners sending attendees to Desert Diamond Arena one block north, which has a capacity of 20,000.

+The memorial service featured over two dozen speakers, including political commentator Tucker Carlson, White House Deputy Chief of Staff Stephen Miller, Secretary of State Marco Rubio, Defense Secretary Pete Hegseth, Health Secretary Robert F. Kennedy Jr., Vice President JD Vance, and President Donald Trump.
+Businessman and entrepreneur Elon Musk attended the service.
+During her address, Erika Kirk stated that she forgave the man accused of assassinating her husband.

 Background

 On September 10, 2025, Kirk was assassinated while addressing an audience on the campus of Utah Valley University (UVU) in Orem, Utah.
 The outdoor event was the first stop of the season for the American Comeback Tour, a speaking and debate series planned by Turning Point USA, a conservative organization he co-founded.
-On September 11, Kirk's casket, accompanied by U.S. vice president JD Vance, Second Lady Usha Vance, and Kirk's widow Erika Kirk, was transported on Air Force Two from Salt Lake City, Utah, to Phoenix, Arizona.
+On September 11, Kirk's casket, accompanied by U.S. vice president JD Vance, Second Lady Usha Vance, and Kirk's widow Erika Kirk, was flown on Air Force Two from Salt Lake City, Utah, to Phoenix, Arizona, where Turning Point USA's headquarters are located and close to where the Kirk family lived.
+Kirk's casket was then taken by hearse to Hansen Mortuary Chapel in Phoenix, under a police escort.